-The Career Services are housed in the Adawe LifePlan Center on the first floor of the Administration Building.
+The Career Services are housed in the Adawe LifePlan Center inside of the Gangwish Library.
 Please seek our assistance, we are interested in serving your individual needs.

-First year students, your Adawe Advisor is designated as your primary advising contact and will get you started down the right path in your first meeting with a general introduction to the Journey Product and its self-assessment feature; which will help you in the development of your LifePlan Narrative document you will complete as an OU student.
+First year students, your Adawe Advisor is designated as your primary advising contact and will get you started down the right path in your first meeting with a general introduction to the Journey Product and its self-assessment feature.
 This product will help you in your career journey in many other ways as well.
 It is important for you to become familiar with this product and its features.